makezurich/makezurich-hardware-intro/README.md

 ### Using onboard sensors

-> The Arduino Nano 33 BLE Sense is a completely new board on a well-known form factor.
-It comes with a series of embedded sensors:
+> The Arduino Nano 33 BLE Sense [...] comes with a series of embedded sensors:
+>

-> * 9 axis inertial sensor: what makes this board ideal for wearable devices
+> * 9 axis inertial sensor
-> * humidity, and temperature sensor: to get highly accurate measurements of the environmental conditions
+> * humidity, and temperature sensor
-> * barometric sensor: you could make a simple weather station
+> * barometric sensor
-> * microphone: to capture and analyse sound in real time
+> * microphone
-> * gesture, proximity, light color and light intensity sensor : estimate the room’s luminosity, but also whether someone is moving close to the board
+> * gesture, proximity, light color and light intensity sensor

 ### Measuring TVOC & CO2 with ESS-C3